-Discount offers are not offers of insurance.
-They are not benefits under your health plan.
-You receive access to discounts off the regular charge on products and services offered by third-party vendors and providers.
-Aetna makes no payment to the third parties; you are responsible for the full cost.
-Check any health plan benefits you have before using these discount offers, as those benefits may give you lower costs than these discounts.
-Vendors and providers are not agents of Aetna and are solely responsible for the products and services they provide.
+DISCOUNT OFFERS ARE NOT INSURANCE.
+They are not benefits under your insurance plan.
+You get access to discounts off the regular charge on products and services offered by third party vendors and providers.
+Aetna makes no payment to the third parties--you are responsible for the full cost.
+Check any insurance plan benefits you have before using these discount offers, as those benefits may give you lower costs than these discounts.

+Discount vendors and providers are not agents of Aetna and are solely responsible for the products and services they provide.
 Discount offers are not guaranteed and may be ended at any time.
 Aetna may get a fee when you buy these discounted products and services.
-Vision care providers are contracted through EyeMed Vision Care.
-LASIK surgery discounts are offered by the U.S. Laser Network and QualSight.

 Hearing products and services are provided by Hearing Care Solutions and Amplifon Hearing Health Care.